 The cottage is the original croft house at Moniack Mhor.
 It has two ensuite bedrooms upstairs which provide accommodation for our tutors, and a downstairs twin guest bedroom with adjacent shower-room for course participants.
 Ensuite cottage rooms are available to book only on untutored retreats, and also may be available to writing fellows and during residencies.
 The cosy living room/kitchenette offers a relaxed space for one to one tutorials, and also houses our poetry library.

-Our off-grid, eco-friendly straw bale studio is used for one-to-one tutorials, occasional workshops and guest readings.
-Outwith these times, the studio can be used as a quiet writing/reading space.
-Yoga mats are available in the studio.
+Our eco-friendly straw bale studio is used for one-to-one tutorials, some workshops and guest readings.
+Outwith these times, the studio can be used as a quiet space for reading, writing or yoga.

-In 2013 we fundraised to support the Straw Bale Studio build, receiving generous grant funding from Creative Scotland, The Gannochy Trust, The CPF Trust and The Robertson Trust, as well as many kind donations from individuals.
+In 2013 we fundraised to support the build, receiving generous funding from Creative Scotland, The Gannochy Trust, The CPF Trust and The Robertson Trust, and many kind donations from individuals.

-The building has environmental sustainability at its heart, utilising a passive solar heating system, solar-powered 12-volt electricity system, turf roofing and straw bale insulation.
-Steve James of Envisioneer.net was our project manager and builder for the construction.
+The building has environmental sustainability at its heart: using a passive solar heating system, solar-powered electricity, turf roofing and straw bale insulation.
+Steve James of Envisioneer.net was our project manager and builder.

 The acre of rough land surrounding the buildings of Moniack Mhor was transformed into a garden in 2013.
-Our extensive garden is surrounded by neighbouring fields that are home to sheep, cows and horses.
 As well as providing inspirational views, our garden offers the following:

 • Drystone storytelling circle with firepit for sharing tales under the stars

 • Colourful planting around the main entrance, rear and cottage

 • Packed gravel paths for access around the garden

 • A patio area at the entrance to the building